dadrian/dadrian.io/content/blog/posts/corporate-support-xz.md

 [honey]: http://peter.honeyman.org/
 [hermoine]: https://x.com/davidcadrian/status/1774466067177361818

-[^1]: Not all open source projects run like this, and you have to balance your desires for users with your goals as a maintainer.
-But at the end of the day, an open source maintainer who's in it "for love of the game" can simply choose to not doing something and their users have to deal with it.
+[^1]: Not all open-source projects run like this, and you have to balance your desires for users with your goals as a maintainer.
+But at the end of the day, an open-source maintainer who's in it "for love of the game" can simply choose to not doing something and their users have to deal with it.
-[^2]: This is not about "corporate open source", where a company makes a strategic business decision to build their product around an open source project.
+[^2]: This is not about "corporate open source", where a company makes a strategic business decision to build their product around an open-source project.
 Corporate open source definitionally has corporate support, but has its own set of problems.
 [^3]: Who wouldn't like a high-paying job with no responsibilities or